lorenzofox3/zora/README.md

 ### 🌎 browser friendly
 No sophisticated or platform specific (nodejs) dependency in it.
 Just regular EcmaScript supported by all the major platforms and browsers.
 Moreover Zora does not make any choice on transpilation, bundling, file serving, etc like most other test runners.
-You use what fits the best for your use cases.
+You use what fits the best for your use cases and you don't need any specific test runner.

 ## Usage
 ### simple case one file